learnk8s/learnk8s.io/src/custom-authentication/content.md

 The log of the authentication service should print a few lines indicating that a request was received and a response was returned!

-If you look closely at the logs, you should see that the response indicaates that the token was valid.
+If you look closely at the logs, you should see that the response indicates that the token was valid.

 _The authentication succeeded!_